 We contribute to a recent literature at the intersection of asset pricing and public finance.
 Chernov, Schmid, and Schneider (2016); Pallara and Renne (2019) argue that higher CDS premia for U.S. Treasuries since the financial crisis are related to the underlying fiscal fundamentals.
 Our puzzle holds even when accounting for default: the market value of defaultable sovereign debt is still be backed by future surpluses.
 Liu, Schmid, and Yaron (2020) argue that increasing safe asset supply can be risky as more government debt increases corporate default risk premia despite providing more convenience.
 Croce, Nguyen, Raymond, and Schmid (2019) study cross-sectional differences in firms' exposure to government debt.
+Corhay, Kind, Kung, and Morales (2018) study how quantitative easing affects inflation by changing the maturity structure of government debt.

-The asset pricing model combines a vector auto-regression model for the state variables as in Campbell (1991, 1993, 1996) with a no-arbitrage model for the (SDF) as in Duffie and Kan (1996);

-Dai and Singleton (2000); Ang and Piazzesi (2003).
+The asset pricing model combines a vector auto-regression model for the state variables as in Campbell (1991, 1993, 1996) with a no-arbitrage model for the (SDF) as in Duffie and Kan (1996); Dai and Singleton (2000); Ang and Piazzesi (2003).
 Lustig, Van Nieuwerburgh, and Verdelhan (2013) study the properties of the price-dividend ratio of a claim to aggregate consumption, the wealth-consumption ratio, and Gupta and Van Nieuwerburgh (2018) evaluate the performance of private equity funds in similar settings.
 This paper focuses on pricing a claim to government surpluses.
+Our paper adds novel no-arbitrage restrictions on the aggregate Treasury portfolio, in addition to the no-arbitrage restrictions on individual bonds.

 There is a large literature on rational bubbles in asset markets, starting with the seminal work by Samuelson (1958); Diamond (1965); Blanchard and Watson (1982).
-We document a violation of the transversality condition in Treasury markets, consistent with the existence of a rational bubble.
-We show that a rational patient investor who pursues an investment strategy that buys all corporate equities and shorts the portfolio of all U.S. Treasuries earns a risk premium higher similar to the equity premium but receives cash flows that hedge the business cycle.
+One interpretation of our results is as a violation of the transversality condition in Treasury markets, consistent with the existence of a rational bubble.
+We show that a rational patient investor who pursues an investment strategy that buys all corporate equities and shorts the portfolio of all U.S. Treasuries earns a risk premium similar to the equity premium but receives cash flows that hedge the business cycle.
 This casts doubt on the rational bubble hypothesis, unless there are severe limits to arbitrage (Shleifer and Vishny, 1997).
 Giglio, Maggiori, and Stroebel (2016) devise a model-free test for bubbles in housing markets.
 Our test is not model-free, but the results hold in a large class of models in which permanent shocks to the pricing kernel are an important driver of risk premia.

 Our work connects to the large literature on the specialness of U.S. government bonds, which finds that U.S. government bonds trade at a premium relative to other risk-free bonds (Longstaff, 2004; Krishnamurthy and Vissing-Jorgensen, 2012; Fleckenstein, Longstaff, and Lustig, 2014; Krishnamurthy and Vissing-Jorgensen, 2015; Nagel, 2016; Bai and Collin-Dufresne, 2019).
 Greenwood, Hanson, and Stein (2015) study the government debt's optimal maturity in the presence of such premium, and Jiang, Krishnamurthy, and Lustig (2018) study this premium in international finance.
 We tackle the question of how expensive a portfolio of all Treasuries is relative to the underlying collateral, a claim to surpluses.
+Using the standard convenience yield estimates of Krishnamurthy and Vissing-Jorgensen (2012), we find that our puzzle remains.
+This leaves open the possibility that convenience yields are much larger, as suggested by Jiang, Krishnamurthy, and Lustig (2018).